Pre Market

 |||

 | Honeywell traces its roots to 1885 with Albert Butz's firm, Butz Thermo-Electric Regulator, which produced a predecessor to the modern thermostat.
 Other inventions by Honeywell include biodegradable detergent and autopilot.
 Today, Honeywell is a global multi-industry behemoth with one of the largest installed bases of equipment.
-It operates through four business segments: aerospace technologies (37% of 2023 company revenue), industrial automation (29%), energy and sustainability solutions (17%), and building automation (17%).
+It operates through four business segments: aerospace technologies, industrial automation, energy and sustainability solutions, and building automation.
 Recently, Honeywell has made several portfolio changes to focus on fewer end markets and align with a set of secular growth trends.
-The firm is working diligently to expand its installedbase, deriving around 30% of its revenue from recurring aftermarket services. |
+The firm is working diligently to expand its installed base, deriving around one third of its revenue from recurring aftermarket services. |